tbidne/shrun/README.md

 <span style="color: #a3fefe">[Info] Running time: 6 seconds</span></code>
 </pre>

-Note: `shell-run` colors its logs, and the examples here _should_ show use these colors.
+Note: `shell-run` colors its logs, and the examples shown here _should_ use these colors.
 Unfortunately github does not render them, so you will have to view this markdown file somewhere else to see them.

 # Options